 Founded in 1519, Panamá Viejo was the oldest European settlement on the Pacific coast of the Americas.
-Abandoned in the mid-17th century, it was replaced by today's Historic District, which has preserved its original street plan, its architecture and an unusual mixture of architectural styles.
+It was abandoned in the mid-17th century and replaced by today's Historic District, which has preserved its original street plan, architecture, and an unusual mixture of architectural styles.

 During its 152 years of existence, the town was affected by slave rebellion, fire and an earthquake but was destroyed in the wake of a devastating pirate attack in 1671.